 - A. Students will be expected to attend two one-hour lecture-discussion sessions and one one-hour tutorial each week. - B. Papers - 1.
-A short paper of about 500 words will be due in January - A longer paper of about 2000 words will be due in March.
-(Suggested essay topics and supplementary bibliography will be distributed on assignment guide sheets.) - C. Examinations There will be a 1 hour mid-term examination in February and a 1 hour final examination in April based on the lectures and the required readings. - D. Required readings: - Texts: Hirst, P. H. and Peters, R. S., The Logic of Education, Routledge and Kegan Paul, 1970.
+A short paper of about 500 words will be due in January - 2.
+A longer paper of about 2000 words will be due in March.
+(Suggested essay topics and supplementary bibliography will be distributed on assignment guide sheets.) - C. Examinations There will be a l hour mid-term examination in February and a l hour final examination in April based on the lectures and the required readings. - D. Required readings: - Text: (1) Hirst, P. H. and Peters, R. S., The Logic of Education, Routledge and Kegan Paul, 1970. - (2) Several additional essays (on reserve) - E. Supplementary readings: As recommended by instructor.